 To say the Food and Bev world moves quickly would be a huge understatement.
-Every month there’s a hot new thing in the industry and customers are constantly trying to find the next trend.
+Every month there’s a hot new thing in the industry and customers are either taking part or trying to jump ahead and find the next trend.
 What’s more, customers are never afraid to ditch what they see as outdated or passé.
 That means it’s incredibly important to stay ahead of the curve and constantly keep your ear to the ground.
-If you want to keep up, it's important to track new and upcoming beer/wine trends, so here are some tips on how to do just that.
+If you want to keep up with the latest and greatest, you should be tracking new and upcoming beverage alcohol trends, so here are some tips on how to do just that.

 Why “New” Matters

 You probably don’t need us to tell you that the restaurant industry is immensely competitive.
 Between high closure rates, low profit margins and the constant movement of trends, staying relevant in this business is difficult.
 Even the most successful bars and restaurants cannot rest on their laurels or rely on past accomplishments to carry them into the future.
 Having new brands in stock can mean repeat customers always have something new to try, while a rotating selection keeps things fresh for those on the lookout for something they haven't tried before.

 Consider this: virtually no single brand can capture an entire market.
 The world’s finest whiskey is not going to appeal to people who just want a decent cocktail for a good price.
 Within our industry, there are endless versions of this phenomenon.
 So, it’s crucial to constantly expand your inventory.
 The more new brands you can bring into your restaurant, the more you can expand your market penetration.
 The result from this can will be an immediate increase in sales.